I believe that what you do in this world should have a positive impact on the lives of others.

 My personal growth made me realise that what I do must be an expression who I am, and not “just coz it’s better than nothing”.
 As a result, my professional journey has taken me from Cardiac Nursing to Fitness/life Coaching.
 Nursing was wonderful and I got to do a lot of good and learn a lot about myself in the process, but I knew there was something else I was made for.
 Coaching grew rather organically as I myself had to take the path I now guide my clients along.
 I’m by no means done with my own journey, but I am happy to do a small part in helping more people live their purpose.

 With my clients and members of Equipped with Strength (my workout membership), I use kettlebell and body weight strength and conditioning workouts as a way to coach self-belief; aligning strength with purpose, rather than status.
-Instead of chasing empty goals or being held back by fear, I inspire and empower people to take those first steps and prove to themselves they are stronger than they thought.
+Instead of chasing empty goals or being held back by fear, I guide others to take those first steps and prove to themselves they are stronger and more robust than they thought.
 Just showing up proves it!